Thursday, August 18

 Did you know that Henry Sampson was born in Jackson, Mississippi?
 Henry Sampson was a famous engineer, book author, film historian, and inventor.
 He invented the gamma-electric cell.

-Tell us about a famous person that lives in your state?
+Tell us about a famous person who lives in your state?

 Facts about Mississippi:

-1. A few things Mississippi is known for are: The Mississippi River, Blues music, and the birth state of Elvis Presley.
-A few of the nicknames for the state of Mississippi are: the Magnolia State, the Bayou State, and the Eagle State.
+1. A few things Mississippi is known for are The Mississippi River, Blues music, and the birth state of Elvis Presley.
+A few nicknames for Mississippi are the Magnolia State, the Bayou State, and the Eagle State.
 The Mississippi state motto is Virtute et Armis.
-The motto is a Latin phrase which means by virtue and arms or by valor and arms.
+The motto is a Latin phrase that means by virtue and arms or by valor and arms.
 The Mississippi state motto was adopted in 1894.
 The abbreviation for Mississippi is MS.

-2. The capital of Mississippi is Jackson.
-Jackson officially became the capital of Mississippi sometime in 1821.
-Jackson is a city in Mississippi that was named after Andrew Jackson who was the seventh (7th) president of the United States.
-Jackson has an estimated population of about 163,778 people.
+2. Mississippi's capital is Jackson, which officially became the capital sometime in 1821.
+Jackson is a city named after Andrew Jackson, the seventh (7th) president of the United States.
+It has an estimated population of about 163,778 people.

-4. The Mississippi official state flower is the Magnolia.
+4. The official state flower in Mississippi is the Magnolia.
 The Magnolia is a perennial flowering tree/shrub that can be found growing throughout the state of Mississippi.
-The Magnolia starts to bloom in the months of March and April.
-The Magnolia is a very beautiful tree flower.
+The Magnolia starts to bloom in March and April.
+The Magnolia is a lovely tree flower.
 The Mississippi Magnolia became Mississippi’s official state flower on February 26, 1952, but was adopted on April 1, 1938.

-6. Some crops that are grown in Mississippi are: corn, barley, soy beans, sugar beets, and wheat.
+6. Some crops grown in Mississippi are Corn, barley, soybeans, sugar beets, and wheat.

-7. Some cool places to visit while in Mississippi are: the Davis Bayous Area Gulf Islands National Seashore located in Ocean Springs, MS., the Mississippi Petrified Forest located in Madison County, MS., and the Mississippi Museum of Natural Science located in Jackson, MS.
+7. Some cool places to visit in Mississippi are the Davis Bayous Area Gulf Islands National Seashore in Ocean Springs, MS., the Mississippi Petrified Forest in Madison County, MS., and the Mississippi Museum of Natural Science in Jackson, MS.

-8. Some animals that live in Mississippi are: bald eagles, beavers, black bears, coyotes, ground hogs, racoons, and white-tailed deer.
+8. Some animals that live in Mississippi are bald eagles, beavers, black bears, coyotes, groundhogs, raccoons, and white-tailed deer.

-9. Mississippi can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Mississippi was 115 degrees Fahrenheit in Holly Springs, Mississippi on July 29, 1930.
-The coldest temperature ever recorded in Mississippi was -19 degrees (19 degrees below zero) Fahrenheit in Corinth, Mississippi on January 30, 1966
+9. Mississippi can get very hot and cold depending on the time of year.
+The hottest temperature ever recorded in Mississippi was 115 degrees Fahrenheit in Holly Springs, Mississippi, on July 29, 1930.
+The coldest temperature ever recorded in Mississippi was -19 degrees (19 degrees below zero) Fahrenheit in Corinth, Mississippi, on January 30, 1966

 Share an interesting fact about Mississippi with us?